dymio/mayak/README.md

 5. Set your timezone and default_locale in `config/application.rb` file.

 6. Replace all secret keys in file `config/secrets.rb`.
-You can use `bundle exec rake secret` or [some generators](http://www.andrewscompanies.com/tools/wep.asp) for generate it.
+You can use `bin/rake secret` or [some generators](http://www.andrewscompanies.com/tools/wep.asp) for generate it.
 You can use `secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>` for production if you need to hide production key from repo, but do not forget setup this ENV variable on server.

 7. Create file `config/database.yml` for database connection.
 There is `config/database_example.yml` for example.